 additivity: and ;

-(Perhaps there is a theorem that non-atomic measures on, say, Lebesgue space correspond to normal measures on the real line as a measurable locale?
+(Perhaps there is a theorem that absolutely continuous measures on, say, Lebesgue space correspond to normal measures on the real line as a measurable locale?
 Certainly Lebesgue measure is not normal on the -algebra of measurable sets, but presumably it is normal on the boolean algebra of measurable sets modulo null sets, which is what we want.)

 I'm not entirely sure how this works in constructive mathematics, but (for a positive measure) would be the space of nonnegative lower reals.